Generic selectors

 So, what is a real offense?
 When it comes to the Bible, we must recognize that offenses are very serious matters with consequences to our eternal life.
 First of all, notice that an offense is a sin:

-MATTHEW 13:41 The Son of man shall send forth His angels, and they shall gather out of His kingdom all the offenders and those who are practicing lawlessness; 42 And they shall cast them into the furnace of fire; there shall be weeping and gnashing of teeth.
+MATTHEW 13:41-42 “The Son of Man will send out His angels, and they will gather out of His kingdom all things that offend, and those who practice lawlessness, 42 “and will cast them into the furnace of fire.
+There will be wailing and gnashing of teeth.

 Offenders are in the same category as those who practice lawlessness (sin).
 Offenses clearly involve sin such that, without repentance, an offender could end up in the lake of fire.
 Therefore:

-DEFINITION: All real offenses are sin.
+DEFINITION: All real offenses are SIN.

 Today, almost everything someone disagrees with is considered to be an offense.
 This is absolutely wrong because an offense in the Bible starts with a sin, i.e., breaking God’s Law.
 Anything that is not a sin cannot, therefore, be an offense as far as God is concerned.
 Telling the truth at a criminal trial is not a sin (in fact, it is required by the Ninth Commandment), so it cannot be an offense even if the defendant gets angry when he or she is convicted by the testimony.
 Just because someone gets angry does not mean that it was an offense.
 An offense can only occur if there is a violation of God’s Law.